williamouyang/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 | `refresh_token`  | `offline_scope` |
 | `password`  | `offline_scope`  |

 > Note: This table only shows the minimum requirements.
 For example, with the `authorization_code` grant type you can also include an `openid` scope alongside the `offline_scope` in order to also get an ID token along with the refresh token.
+For more information see the [Okta OAuth 2.0 reference page](https://developer.okta.com/docs/api/resources/oauth2.html#response-parameters-1).

+## Get a Refresh Token Silently for Your SPA

 ## How to Refresh an Access Token